hyperledger/indy-hipe/text/new-hipe-process/new-hipe-process.md

 ## Promote the HIPE - Creator and/or Admin

 When the community agrees - based on agreement (in JIRA or on Indy Maintainers calls), the Creator (usually) moves the HIPE folder into the folder for the next step in the life-cycle.
 From `proposed-hipes`, that would be to either or `final-review-hipes` or `rejected-hipes`.
-If moved to `final-review-hipes`, the Creator is encouraged to announce the change on the appropriate rocketchat channel.
+If moved to `final-review-hipes`, the Creator should again announce the change on the appropriate rocketchat channel and on the Indy Mailing List.

 Per the current HIPE process - HIPEs can be moved forward if all comments are resolved and no further comments requiring resolution have been received for 2 weeks.

 The repo Admin verifies the HIPE is to be moved (checking comments for resolution and time lapse) and accept/reject the PR.
-Again, the Admin's role is just to make sure the process is moving along correctly - not to add any judgment on the content of the HIPE.
+Again, at that point the Admin's role is just to make sure the process is moving along correctly - not to add judgment on the content of the HIPE.

 If the Creator does not move the HIPE forward in a timely fashion, an Admin can take that responsibility - often moving it to the `rejected-hipes` folder.
 Of course, that could be reversed if the Admin's action was not in line with the community's needs.

 ## Accept the HIPE

-A HIPE in the `final-review-hipes` folder uses the same "Promote" process above.
-The only difference is that prior to submitting the PR for the HIPE, the Creator should add a number to the HIPE folder (e.g. `0099-new-hipe-process`) by incrementing the number.
+A HIPE in the `final-review-hipes` folder uses the same "Promote" process as above.
+The only difference is that prior to submitting the PR for the HIPE, the Creator should add a number to the HIPE folder (e.g. `0099-new-hipe-process`) by incrementing the number from the most recently approved HIPE.
 Any collisions on numbers will be resolved by the Admin merging the PRs.

-The Creator should announce the acceptance of the HIPE on the appropriate rocketchat channel.
+The Creator should announce the acceptance of the HIPE on the appropriate rocketchat channel and on the Indy Mailing List.

 ## Archive the HIPE

+A HIPE that is obsolete would be moved by a contributor to the `archived-hipes` folder.
+To retain the permalink to the original HIPE, the folder in the `accepted-hipes` folder would be retained and the original HIPE document within that folder replaced with a document redirecting the reader to the new location of the HIPE, with an optional explanation of why the HIPE was archived.

-A HIPE that is obsolete can be moved by a contributor by moving the HIPE folder to the `archived-hipes` folder.
-This would usually occur as a byproduct of the acceptance of a new HIPE or in conjunction with a request from the Indy-Maintainers group.
-The Admin reviewing the HIPE should make sure that it is appropriate to move the HIPE before merging the request.
+The archiving of a HIPE would usually occur as a byproduct of the acceptance of a new HIPE or in conjunction with a request from the Indy-Maintainers group.
+The Admin reviewing the PR for the move should ensure that it is appropriate to move the HIPE before merging the PR.

-The person submitting the PR to move the HIPE should announce the move on the appropriate rocketchat channel.
+The person submitting the PR to move the HIPE should announce the move on the appropriate rocketchat channel and the Indy Mailing List.

 # Reference
 [reference]: #reference